willy-vvu/hidden-bits/_posts/2016-10-2-a-common-concept.markdown

 date:   2016-10-2 23:41:40 -0400
 ---

 Recently, I've been thinking about thinking.
 I've asked myself more than many times: What is programming?
-Contrary to the title, this blog is not neccesarily about programming.
+Contrary to the description, this blog is not neccesarily about programming.
 Sometimes, it won't have anything to do with programming or bits.
 Nonetheless, it'll be tied together under a common concept.